TheEEView/Arty-S7-Based-FM-Radio/README.md

 Plase see fm-radio-fpga-arch.png for FPGA architecture in a block design.

-This is the 3rd gen design (First two generations were an all in one board with a Spartan 7 onboard), ignore the _v2 nomenclature.
-I consider this to be the 2nd major iteration.
+This is the 2nd major gen design (First generation with 2 iterations were an all in one board with a Spartan 7 onboard), hence the v2 sch/pcb nomenclature.
+I will release the other version as another project.

 The PCB is a 4 layer board with a S/G/G/S stackup using primarily 0402 components and high speed design principles.